Waiting List Information

 - Current graduate students, post docs, and visiting researchers who do not have an assignment in on-campus graduate housing are eligible to apply to the graduate housing waiting list.

-- Students/residents who already have on-campus housing will be removed from the waiting list.
+- Students/residents who already have on-campus housing will be removed from the waiting list unless they have a change in family status.

-- Applicants who did not receive housing in the May allocation for fall housing or November allocation for spring housing will be offered the opportunity to apply to the waiting list before it opens to the general applicant pool.
+- Allocation applicants who did not receive housing in the April allocation for fall housing or November allocation for spring housing will be offered the opportunity to apply to the waiting list before it opens to the general applicant pool.

 - The waiting list cannot be used to change assignments.